GenomicsAotearoa/metagenomics_summer_school/docs/day4/ex16b_data_presentation_Coverage.md

 !!! quote ""

     One of the first questions we often ask when studying the ecology of a system is: What are the pattens of abundance and distribution of taxa across the different samples?
-In the previous [coverage and taxonomy](../day3/ex11_coverage_and_taxonomy.md) exercises we generated per-sample coverage tables by mapping the quality-filtered unassembled reads back to the refined bins and the viral contigs to then generate coverage profiles for each.
+In the previous [coverage calculation](../day3/ex14_gene_annotation_part2.md) exercises we generated per-sample coverage tables by mapping the quality-filtered unassembled reads back to the refined bins and the viral contigs to then generate coverage profiles for each.

     As a reminder: